Cape Town, Zambezi Queen and Victoria Falls

 008896 - W20

 Discover first hand why Cape Town and area is such a popular destination.
 Cruise up the Chobe River on the luxurious Zambezi Queen, with excellent wildlife viewing along the way.
 Explore Victoria Falls to cap off this escorted, small-group program.
+We will custom-design this program to exactly suit your travel schedule and budget.
+Just ask!

 - Explore the beautiful city of Cape Town, including a trip to the top of Table Mountain for spectacular views